Country Profile: Navassa Island

 Government

-Navassa Island is an unorganized, unincorporated territory of the United States, with governance under US law.
-The island has been claimed by Haiti since the 19th century and is administered from Puerto Rico's Caribbean Islands National Wildlife Refuge.
-The US flag is used as the official flag.
+Navassa Island is an unorganized, unincorporated territory of the United States, administered by the U.S. Fish and Wildlife Service.
+The island has been claimed by Haiti since the 19th century but remains under U.S. governance.
+The jurisdiction of the U.S. legal system applies here, and the flag of the U.S. is used in representation.

 Military and Security

-The defense and security of Navassa Island fall under the responsibility of the United States, reflecting its status as a US territory.
+The defense of Navassa Island is the responsibility of the United States, which ensures its security.

 Key Metrics